 Foods and Objects Known to Cause Blockages in Dogs

-The most commonly found foreign objects include: bones and rawhide, sticks, rubber balls, tennis/golf balls and marbles, buttons and beads, toys, strings, stones and pebbles, coins, peach pits, cloth, panty hose, socks and underwear, batteries, cat litter, magazines, tampons, rubber bands, dental floss, corn cobs, baby bottle nipples.
+The most commonly found foreign objects include: bones and rawhide, sticks, rubber balls, tennis/golf balls and marbles, buttons and beads, toys, strings, stones and pebbles, coins, peach pits, cloth, panty hose, socks and underwear, batteries, cat litter, magazines, tampons, rubber bands, dental floss and baby bottle nipples.